A Message from Victor H. Agbeibor to the 2020 Family Medicine Match Candidates

 Our vision is to train America's family physicians by providing a fully integrated curriculum that incorporates all the tenets of family medicine, including academics, research, urban, rural, obstetrics, sports medicine and even global medicine.

-We graduate six residents a year.
-Of our six graduates last year, two entered private practice, one is a hospitalist, one joined our team to continue academic family medicine, one works as an urgent care/emergency medicine physician, and the last one is pursuing a sports medicine fellowship.
+We graduate ten residents a year.
+Of our ten graduates last year, six entered private practice, one is a hospitalist, two works as an urgent care/emergency medicine physician, and one is pursuing a Maternal Child Health Fellowship.
 This reflects the wide range of experience available in our program.

 Our clinical experiences are very diverse - from rotations in the inner city at Richmond Community Hospital to our rural program in Blackstone, Virginia, as well as our suburban experience at St. Francis Medical Center to working on the Care-A-Van (a mobile van serving the underserved in our community).